 1/2 tsp. baking soda

 Mix the dry ingredients first and then slowly add the water and vinegar.
 The vinegar and baking soda will react (it will fizz!) so don’t think you’ve done something wrong.
 Once it’s mixed, put it in a spray bottle and use about once a week.
 If there’s any settling of the baking soda, stir to mix it up again.
+This can be sprayed around the house, on furniture or floors, but shouldn't be sprayed directly onto your cat.

 Cat Flea BathWhile a lot of cats don’t mind playing in the drip from a faucet, they’ll object strenuously to a bath.
 It’s the fastest way to get fleas off Kitty, so be prepared before bringing Kitty to the water.
 Petroleum jelly around the eyes and inside the ears will keep fleas from running there to hide when the water and soap hit Kitty’s skin.
 A dab on Kitty’s butt is a good idea too.
 You want the fleas to head for safety down Kitty’s legs instead.
 If you’re quick enough, they won’t make it.